r2dbc/r2dbc-pool/README.md

 | `initialSize`             | Initial pool size.
 Defaults to `10`.
 | `maxSize`                 | Maximum pool size.
 Defaults to `10`.
 | `maxLifeTime`             | Maximum lifetime of the connection in the pool.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `maxIdleTime` | Maximum idle time of the connection in the pool.
 Negative values indicate no timeout.
-Defaults to no timeout.
+Defaults to `30` minites.<br />This value is used as an interval for background eviction of idle connections.
+If different value is desired for background eviction, you can pass it during setting of `maxIdleTime`
 | `maxAcquireTime`          | Maximum time to acquire connection from pool.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `maxCreateConnectionTime` | Maximum time to create a new connection.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `poolName`                | Name of the Connection Pool.